 - Port of Cork Company in relation to the financing of the redevelopment of Ringaskiddy Harbour, funded by AIB, the European Investment Bank and the Ireland Strategic Investment Fund.

-- Dublin City Council on the December 2017 refinancing of the Dublin Waste to Energy PPP.
+- Dublin City Council on the December 2017 refinancing of the Dublin Waste to Energy PPP and various matters arising subsequent to that refinancing.

 - Comerica Bank and Ingenious Media in connection with the financing of “The Rhythm Section” (starring Blake Lively).